awsdocs/aws-doc-sdk-examples/applications/photo-asset-manager/DEVELOPMENT.md

 1. Load all Images from the Labels Table that match the selected labels into a set (no duplicates).
 1. Read those images from the Storage Bucket, and write them to a single zip archive in the Working Bucket.
 1. Send a message to the SNS topic with a link to a presigned GET URL for that zip archive.
+   - WARNING: Presigned URLs are often longer than email client limits, and email clients may insert newlines or spaces for formatting that breaks the URL.
+This is a known limitation of using SNS, and the Code Examples team are looking for alternatives.
+However, SNS does not send rich html, and the design goals do not allow for PAM to handle PII directly.

 ## Deploy and test